TimoBechtel/satzbau/README.md

 // provide it with a string, containing:
 // 1. an article
-// 2. the word in nominative singular, plural and genitive singular let phone = noun('das telefon, die telefone, des telefons');
+// 2. the word in nominative singular, sg. plural and genitive singular let phone = noun('das telefon, die telefone, des telefons');

 // or if you're lazy: